hyphanet/website/content/pages/help.md

 of attack, we are interested in hearing about it.
 Please keep in mind what Hyphanet is and what it is not, however.
 No single network can offer everybody everything, and there are security issues that Hyphanet, by its nature, may not deal with to extent you might wish.
-If this upsets you, all of our code is freely available, so you are free to take as much of it as you like and write your own distributed network that suits your desires.

 ### What private data does Hyphanet store?
 How do I get rid of it?
 How can I secure my computer so I am safe when running Hyphanet?